soni801/writeups/about-me/content.md

 However, I differ from the norm in that I care a lot about the quality about a conversation, even to the point of where I made a write-up explaining [what I think defines a healthy discussion](/healthy-discussion/).
 Unfortunately, the fact that I love discussions does create bad situations as I often find myself in arguments about trivial matters, something that annoys a lot of the people around me.
-Let me try to explain why:
+Let me try to explain why this keeps happening:

 ### ADHD

 I have ADHD.
 Well, sort of.
 Well, I do, but not 'officially'.
 Explaining this might be difficult, but I'll try to give you the short version: The Norwegian healthcare system sucks.
+Put simply, only some specific doctors are allowed to assign diagnoses to you.
+It doesn't matter whether you have a certain condition, it doesn't matter whether some doctors agree, it in some cases doesn't even matter if your GP or primary doctors agree that you have the condition, you aren't able to get certain diagnoses unless you talk to some very specific people.

 ### Psychopathy